opennukit/Nukit-Open-Air-Purifier/README.md

 There is little money to be made, and none of it recurring, in building durable, repairable air purifiers that accept non-proprietary, standard HVAC filters, so the next best thing is to offer Open Source Hardware options.

-DIY PC Fan Air Purifiers are usually substantially cheaper to operate long-term per M<sup>3</sup> CADR.
+Along with reducing e-waste, DIY PC Fan Air Purifiers usually have a substantially lower cost of ownership per M<sup>3</sup> CADR when in long-term operation.

 **But aren't commercial air purifiers better?**